PalisadoesFoundation/talawa-docs/docs/getting-started/setting-up.md

 4. **Await Approval**: The app will guide you to a waiting screen while the organization's administrators review and approve your membership request.
 This brief waiting period ensures that each community member feels welcomed and engaged.

-5. **Redirecting to Newsfeed**: With your membership approved, you'll have access to the organization's vibrant newsfeed.
+5. **Redirecting to News Feed**: With your membership approved, you'll have access to the organization's vibrant news feed.
 Here, you can stay updated and engage with the latest events, discussions, announcements, and unique insights shared by the community.

-### Step 3: Explore Community Activities
+### Explore Community Activities

 1. **Volunteer at Events**: Play an active role in setting up and organizing cultural events, making a positive impact on the community.